bruhmoent/TuxBallSDL/README.md

 <h1>TUXBALL</h1>

-This project is currently under heavy development.
-Right now all you can play around is the base engine of the game.
+This project is currently under heavy development, which means it's still bare-bones.

 <b>About this project:</b>